ridoatmanto/ucl-last-16-draw/README.md

 Until now you can do 3 things.
 1. Generate possible opponent each team following regulation.
 2. Generate random draw.
-3. Calculate all fixture possibilites.
+3. Calculate all fixture possibilities.

 ***